 In World War 2 the prison became a British Military Prison and was then taken over by the US army.
 Hundreds of US servicemen were imprisoned here.
 18 US soldiers were killed either by firing squad or hanging during this time.

-Clink Prison Museum
+Clink Prison Museum, London

-The Clink Prison dates back to 1144 making it one of England’s oldest and most notorious prisons.
+The Clink Museum Prison dates back to 1144 making it one of England’s oldest and most notorious prisons.
 It held prisoners for over 500 years.
 In 1780 it was burned down in a riot and was never rebuilt.

 The museum today is built on the original site.
 Just one wall remains from the original prison.

-See the torture devices and read the information boards with more in-depth details.
+Inside see torture devices and read the information boards with more in-depth details.
 View archaeological artefacts, experience the sights, sounds and smells of the prison and hear stories of torment and misfortune of the inmates.

 It is a quick attraction to visit.
 Allow at least an hour, but you might get around even quicker.

-Dartmoor Prison Museum
+Dartmoor Prison Museum, Devon

 Dartmoor Prison has been a prison for over 200 years.

 It has a fascinating history.
-It’s first prisoners in 1809 were prisoners of war from the Napoleonic War.
+Its first prisoners in 1809 were prisoners of war from the Napoleonic War.

 In Victorian times, it housed criminals of some of the worst crimes.